Healthdirect Free Australian health advice you can count on.

 What’s the difference between acute and chronic pain?

-How do I talk to my doctor about my pain medicines?
+What should I ask my doctor about my pain medicines?

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.

-It means that you may need to take larger amounts of the medicine to get the same effect.
+Tolerance means that your body gets used to the medicine, so it doesn't work as well as it did in the past.
+You may need to take larger amounts of medicine to get the same effect.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.